forrestdavis/forrestdavis.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor of Computer Science. <a href='https://cs.colgate.edu/'> Colgate University.</a>
+subtitle: Assistant Professor of Computer Science | <a href='https://cs.colgate.edu/'> Colgate University.</a>

 profile:
   align: right